How to Pay in Vietnam: Cards, Grab, VNPAY, VietQR, and Cash Backup

 Vietnam is increasingly cashless, but tourist payments are split between card networks, app-specific card payments, and domestic bank-transfer QR rails.
 Do not assume every QR code works with a foreign banking app.
 Plan with a mix of international card, Grab card payment, VNPAY where it works, and small Vietnamese dong (VND) notes.

-| International cards / Apple Pay | Hotels, malls, supermarkets, restaurants, larger retail | Good first option where card terminals or contactless symbols are shown.
-Some small merchants may decline cards or add a surcharge. |
+Good first option where card terminals or contactless symbols are shown.
+Some small merchants may decline cards or add a surcharge.

-| Grab card payment | GrabCar, GrabBike, GrabExpress, and app-based services where card is offered | Link an international debit or credit card directly in Grab.
-Do not confuse this with activating the local GrabPay by Moca wallet. |
+Link an international debit or credit card directly in Grab, and confirm the option before booking.
+Do not confuse this with activating the local GrabPay by Moca wallet.

-| VNPAY App / VNPAY QR | Participating merchants, dining, shopping, taxis, app services | VNPAY promotes an international visitor registration and card-linking flow.
-Test with a small purchase before relying on it for a full trip. |
+Da Nang's official tourism portal describes an international visitor registration and card-linking flow.
+Test with a small purchase before relying on it for a full trip.

-| VietQR bank transfer | Bank-account QR transfers, local shops, cafes, vendors | Built around NAPAS member-bank accounts.
-Tourists without a Vietnamese bank/payment app usually cannot treat every VietQR sticker as directly payable. |
+Built around NAPAS member-bank accounts.
+Tourists without a Vietnamese bank/payment app usually cannot treat every VietQR sticker as directly payable.

-| Cash | Street food, markets, small shops, local taxis, backup | Carry small VND notes.
-Cash still solves low-value purchases, weak signal, and QR/card failure. |
+Carry small VND notes.
+Cash still solves low-value purchases, weak signal, and QR/card failure.

 II.
 Practical Payment Rules